Glumsø

-Glumsø is a railway town, with a population of 2,121 (1.January 2022), located on the southern part of Zealand in Denmark.
+Glumsø is a railway town, with a population of 2,249 (1.January 2025), located on the southern part of Zealand in Denmark.
 Until 1.January 2007 it was the seat of Suså Municipality.

 Glumsø Station is located in Glumsø, serving the Sydbanen line.
 The station was heavily redesigned in late 2009.
-Before being redesigned it used to serve German ICE trains on the Copenhagen-Hamburg line, although ICE trains now just pass through.

 Landmarks

 Local landmarks include Glumsø Church, the heritage listed Glumsø Rectory and the manor house Næsbyholm.